St. Petersburg, Florida: Roads

 The city is connected to Tampa by the east by causeways and bridges across Tampa Bay, and to Bradenton in the south by the Sunshine Skyway Bridge (Interstate 275), which traverses the mouth of the bay.
-Travel Channel named the Skyway Bridge one of the top 10 Best Bridges in the World.
 It is also served by Interstates 175 and 375, which branch off I-275 into the southern and northern areas of downtown respectively.
 The Gandy Bridge, conceived by George Gandy and opened in 1924, was the first causeway to be built across Tampa Bay, connecting St. Petersburg and Tampa cities without a circuitous 43 mi trip around the bay through Oldsmar.

+As for the history of the roads of St. Petersburg, the total and complete failure of Hillsborough County to build roads on the peninsula was one of the main reasons why Pinellas County was formed.
+Through Pinellas County, a system of marl roads was built throughout the county, giving good service for a while until the rain gave trouble with the marl surface.
+A demand was then made for brick roads, which was met with opposition for the price of bricks was much more expensive, the election was eventually passed a new network of nine-foot brick roads was completed by November 15, 1916.
+It had only been a few years after that, and it was apparent that there was a mistake with the fact that 9 foot roads were not wide enough to handle the heavy traffic, which was at the time two cars to pass each other - which was essential.
+There was another issue that the shoulders could not be maintained in good condition either, probably due to the fact that drivers had to constantly use them due to the road not being wide enough to begin with.
+It took years later for the election to finally be called and passed to create wider and better roads on a bond issue of $2,597,000.

 Airports

-Nearby Tampa International Airport provides air transportation for most passengers.
-Smaller airlines, with destinations to smaller cities and towns, operate at St. Petersburg-Clearwater International Airport, with most tenants providing only seasonal services.
-Albert Whitted Airport provides general aviation services near the heart of downtown St. Petersburg.
+Nearby Tampa International Airport (TPA) provides air transportation for many passengers.
+Historically, smaller airlines with service to smaller cities and towns have operated at St. Petersburg-Clearwater International Airport, with a number of air carriers only providing only seasonal services.
+The exception at the St. Petersburg-Clearwater International Airport (PIE) is Allegiant Air which currently operates Airbus A319 and A320 mainline jetliners into the airfield with year-round nonstop service from many cities in the eastern U.S. Albert Whitted Airport provides general aviation services near the heart of downtown St. Petersburg.